Welcome Recruit to the 2nd Battalion, 75th Ranger Regiment Realism Unit.

 Position: Rifleman (Training)

 On behalf of the 2nd Ranger Battalion, I welcome you to the unit!
-I'm Major William Reese your company commander.
+I'm Captain William Reese your Company Commander.

 What does the unit expect from you?